penn-cnt/CNT_EEG_TEMPLATE/README.md

 ### core_libraries
 This folder contains the submodules and build files that make up the core libraries used for lab-wide projects.

-### data_pointers
-This folder contains pointers to data contained on Borel and Lief.
-Data requests should reference these data pointers to prevent duplication before downloading new data.

 ### documents
 This folder contains various research documents associated with a project (i.e. SoPs, Pipeline diagrams, etc.) as well as code documentation (e.g.document strings) for the various libraries.